phablue/TicTacToe_Sinatra/README.md

-TicTacToe_Ruby
+TicTacToe_Sinatra
 ===============

-To play the game type "ruby lib/tictactoe.rb"
+To play the game type "ruby application.rb"